hisahi/tiralabra-2019-des-aes/README.md

 # DES-3DES-AES -vertailu
 **For English speakers: the cryptographic encoders and decoders of this project is written for research purposes only.
-DO NOT USE IT IN ANY PRODUCTION CODE; THE CODE IS LIKELY IMPLEMENTED WRONG AND SUSCEPTIBLE TO ATTACKS, INCLUDING BUT NOT LIMITED TO, SIDE-CHANNEL ATTACKS.**
+DO NOT USE IT IN ANY PRODUCTION CODE; THE CODE IS LIKELY IMPLEMENTED WRONG AND SUSCEPTIBLE TO ATTACKS INCLUDING, BUT NOT LIMITED TO, SIDE-CHANNEL ATTACKS.**

 Tietorakenteiden ja algoritmien harjoitustyö periodille IV 2018-2019.